 We were moved to a room that was a level down from ICU, and they let Sadie (our four month old) stay with us.

-Though the doctors told us almost immediately upon arrival that Hadley was going to survive this and likely didn’t have severe brain damage, I didn’t breathe my first real sigh of relief until she accepted a popsicle around midnight.
+Though the doctors told us almost immediately upon arrival that Hadley was going to survive this near drowning accident and likely didn’t have severe brain damage, I didn’t breathe my first real sigh of relief until she accepted a popsicle around midnight.
 She loves popsicles, and she was “with it” enough to want that beautiful purple popsicle.

 24 hours later we were released and sent home to attempt to move on with our lives with our healthy miracle.